Atari History Timelines by Michael Current

 January 12: Certificate of Amendment of Articles of Incorporation of Atari, Inc. regarding a 5-for-1 stock split, as approved by company shareholders on November 13, 1975, was executed by Atari president Joseph F. Keenan and Atari secretary William L. White.
 The total number of issued and outstanding shares of the company was 516,638.

 January: Al Alcorn, previously Atari VP research and development and Consumer Division general manager, would remain VP research and development.
 Sheldon F. Ritter, previously general manager, COMPAT division, National Semiconductor, joined Atari as general manager, Consumer Division (TVDigest 2/2/76 p12; Merch p8) (replacing Alcorn in the role).
 The Atari Consumer Division vacated its facility (house) on Division Street in Campbell CA and established operations in two new facilities in the Moffett Park industrial park in Sunnyvale CA: 1195 Borregas Ave.
-(31,000 ft2; headquarters/sub assembly manufacturing) and 155 Moffett Park Dr. (21,000 ft2; engineering/Microelectronics).
+(53,840 ft2; headquarters/sub assembly manufacturing; building owned by Atari -source) and 155 Moffett Park Dr. (26,741 ft2; engineering/Microelectronics).
 (Fun p166; Cash Box 6/19/76) Loren T. Schoof, previously of Coherent Radiation (and before that, director of manufacturing at Versatec), joined Atari (Consumer) as plant manager (1195 Borregas Ave).
 (RetroVideogameMagazine #6, pp. 24-29) (Consumer Division final assembly manufacturing would remain at 1280 Reamwood Ave, Sunnyvale CA. (source)) Atari (Coin-Op) engineering would be moved from Atari's Los Gatos headquarters (14600 Winchester Blvd, Los Gatos CA) to the newly-vacated Division Street facility. (source 5:25; source 4:50)

 January 19: Certificate of Amendment of Articles of Incorporation of Atari, Inc. regarding a 5-for-1 stock split, as executed on January 12, 1976, was filed in the office of the Secretary of State of the State of California.